 - paper towel (for wiping oil onto the wok)

 - 1 tablespoon vegetable oil

 - If your wok has wooden handles, wrap them in heavy duty aluminum foil to prevent them from burning.

 - Set your wok on your stove set to the highest heat.
 Make sure you clear the stove area, because things will get quite hot.
-Keep a dry towel handy or better yet, a silicon or heatproof kitchen mitt in case the wok handles get too hot.
+Keep a dry kitchen towel handy or better yet, a silicon/heatproof kitchen mitt in case the wok handles get too hot.

-- Turn off the burner and set the wok back on the stove.
-Pour one cup of water into the wok slowly to cool it off quickly.
-Be careful of the hot water splashing.
+- Turn off the burner and set the wok back on the stove to cool for a few minutes.
+Carefully pour about 1 cup of hot water into the wok to cool it off.

-- Wipe down the excess water with a paper towel and place the wok back on the burner to dry it with medium high heat.
+- Wipe down the excess water with a paper towel and place the wok back on the burner to dry it over medium high heat.

-- Repeat this process one more time and your new carbon steel wok is ready for cooking your favorite dishes!
+- Repeat this wash/dry process one more time (and each time you use your wok) and your new carbon steel wok is ready for cooking your favorite dishes!